Easy Come, Easy Go? Examining the Perceptions and Learning Effects of LLM-based Chatbot in the Context of Search-as-Learning: MCQ GENERATION

 \subsection{Quality Evaluation}

 The evaluation was conducted using two levels of metrics: question-level~\cite{doughty2024comparative} and quiz-level~\cite{elkins2024teachers,doughty2024comparative}.
-81 questions were generated, with three times the required number for each subject.
-The MCQ set was finalized through a three-step refinement process. \textit{Step 1)} Four authors cross-validated 81 initial questions using metrics as shown in Table 5, and two authors further reviewed the questions for alignment with learning objectives (LO) and taxonomy, removing unsuitable ones. \textit{Step 2)} Missing questions were regenerated and re-evaluated using the same criteria, resulting in 9 questions per subject (27 total). \textit{Step 3)} Professors from relevant fields conducted a final review based on criteria as shown in Table 6.
-In the evaluation of Structure, Redundancy, and Usefulness, the following scores were assigned: Astronomy (2, 3, 3), Sampling (3, 2, 3), and Database (3, 2, 3).
+We initially generated three times more items than required to allow quality screening.
+In total, 81 MCQs were created (27 per module), and the closed-book test containing 9 MCQs per module was finalized through a three-step refinement process. \textit{Step 1)} Four of the authors cross-validated 81 initial questions using metrics (\autoref{tab:question-level}), and two of them further reviewed the questions for alignment with learning objectives (LO) and taxonomy, removing items that did not meet the criteria. \textit{Step 2)} After refinement and evaluation, the highest-rated items based on the question-level metrics were selected, resulting in a closed-book test consisting of 9 MCQs per module. \textit{Step 3)} For the quiz-level evaluation, we recruited three domain experts, all of whom were university professors.
+The experts evaluated the closed-book tests based on three criteria---structure, redundancy, and usefulness (\autoref{tab:expert_eval}). \idx{7}Experts received 100,000 KRW (approx.73 USD) as compensation for participation.